String Functions¶

 Decodes a UTF-8 encoded string from

-.
+binary.
 Invalid UTF-8 sequences are replaced with replace.
+Each invalid UTF-8 codepoint, including those of multi-byte long, is replaced with one replacement character.
 The replace argument can be either Unicode code point (bigint), a single character or empty string.
 When replace is an empty string invalid characters are removed.

 Returns the length of